zkaufman/sherpa/docs/mcmc/index.rst

 CDF for a parameter
 -------------------

-Normalise by the actual answer to make it wasier to see how well the results match reality:
+Normalise by the actual answer to make it easier to see how well the results match reality:

 .. sherpa::